Mattie112/FactoriGOChatBot/README.md

-LOG_LEVEL=info (optional) # This is the log level, when submitting a bug please set this to debug DISCORD_TOKEN=xx # The Discord Authentication token for your bot DISCORD_CHANNEL_ID=xx # The Discord channel ID DISCORD_SEND_JOIN_LEAVE=true # Set to false if you don't want join/leave events to be send to Discord RCON_IP=xx # The IP of your Factorio server RCON_PORT=xx # The rcon port
+LOG_LEVEL=info (optional) # This is the log level, when submitting a bug please set this to debug DISCORD_TOKEN=xx # The Discord Authentication token for your bot DISCORD_CHANNEL_ID=xx # The Discord channel ID RCON_IP=xx # The IP of your Factorio server RCON_PORT=xx # The rcon port
 RCON_PASSWORD=xx # The rcon password